 Donating your body

-Due to the current situation regarding on-going public health issues the University have taken the decision to temporarily suspend the body donation programme.
+Due to the current situation regarding on-going public health issues the University have taken the decision to temporarily suspend our body donation programme.
 This means we are unable to accept any body donations until further notice.
 Unfortunately we are unable to confirm when we will be in a position to re-open the donation programme, however we will review the situation daily and update our website and voice message as soon as we have any further information.
+We would be grateful in the event of a death that you continue to contact us on 0131 651 5996 or e-mail firstname.lastname@example.org and we will contact you as soon as possible.
+There may be a possibility, where consent has been given by the donor, for consideration at another Scottish Anatomy department

 If you have any urgent queries or questions, please email email@example.com.